bdavs3/lmu-programming-languages-projects/homework3/written-exercises.md

 double *a[n];
 ```

-a is an array of size n of double pointers.
+a is an array of size n of pointers to doubles.

 ```cpp
 double (*b)[n];